Sitting square in between October and December, November is the eleventh month of the Gregorian calendar.

 November has just one birthstone, the radiant topaz.
 The topaz is symbolic of many things, but most of all it is a symbol of strength and honor.
 The ancient Greeks also believed that the stone had the ability to turn oneself invisible.

-November also only has one birth flower, although with a flower-like this who needs another?!
+November also only has one birth flower, although with a flower like this who needs another?!
 We’re talking about the ever-stylish chrysanthemum, which to the most extent symbolizes cheerfulness.
-Different colored chrysanthemums have different meaning though – a white flower symbolizes pure love and truth, a red flower says “I love you” like nothing else does, while a yellow flower is a symbol of unrequited love.
+Different colored chrysanthemums have different meanings though – a white flower symbolizes pure love and truth, a red flower says “I love you” like nothing else does, while a yellow flower is a symbol of unrequited love.

 A rather hairy spectacle occurs in various parts of the world including Australia, the US, and England every year in November.
 It’s called Movember, and the idea is to raise money for charity by growing a mustache.
 Participants must shave on the first morning of November and grow their mustache throughout the month, with the ensuing amusement as an incentive for others to donate to a good cause.

-The beginning of the end of the War of Independence began on the 30th of November, 1782 when a provisional treaty was signed between the newly-formed United States of America and the Kingdom of Great Britain.
-The final treaty wasn’t completed and signed until nearly a year later in Paris on the 3rd of September 1783.
+The beginning of the end of the War of Independence began on November 30, 1782, when a provisional treaty was signed between the newly-formed United States of America and the Kingdom of Great Britain.
+The final treaty wasn’t completed and signed until nearly a year later in Paris on September 3, 1783.

 Those born in November can be born under one of two very different star signs.
-If you’re born before the 23rd of November then you have the sign of Scorpio.
-Those born on the 23rd of November or later have the sign of Sagittarius.
+If you’re born before November 23rd then you have the sign of Scorpio.
+Those born on November 23rd or later have the sign of Sagittarius.
 Scorpios are said to value trust and honesty above other things, as well as being quite intense yet imaginative people.
 Those born under the sign of Sagittarius are quite different, being energetic and idealistic, while also generous and open-minded.

 November is apparently the official month of banana pudding lovers.
 If you’re not a big fan of pudding don’t worry.
 There are plenty of other things to celebrate this month, as November is also National Novel Writing Month (US), National Pomegranate Month (US), and National Adoption Month (US), among many others!